Food Fight (TV series): Special episode

 As before, he was struggling to win.
 Kinichi Hagimoto played a powerful enemy boss.
 Who challenged him with wounds all over his body in a series of battles.
 Took his quote "My stomach is the universe" and Mitsuru was completely defeated.
 He collapsed and Mitsuru's sister appeared mysteriously at the end.
-Leaving some lead to further a sequels.
-The story remained unfinished and sequel was not produced due to the impact of the an accident that occurred later.
+Leaving some lead to further sequels.
+The story remained unfinished and a sequel was not produced due to the impact of an accident that occurred later.
 The Train vehicle that appeared was 113 series.

 Sealed work

 This work was a hit, with two special episode being produced even after the broadcast ended.
 But on January 15, 2002, junior high school students in Aichi Prefecture have bread-eating competition during school lunch and choked death happen on April 24 the same year.
 Due to this accident the sequel stop without further production.
 Rebroadcast, VHS, DVD, or Internet distribution, and since then all ceased.
 It has been virtually a sealed work.
 In addition, due to the impact of this accident.
 Similar work from TBS and TV Tokyo.
 Which were producing fast-eating competition programs at the time, temporarily stopped on the subject.

 However on the August 23rd 2000, The Victor Entertainment original soundtrack work was released.

 Not everything is treated as the fact that the work itself never existed.
 Tsuyoshi Kusanagi, who starred in this work.
 He seems like to use the quote "My stomach is the universe!"
 Even after the end of this work, he often said this line in the food variety show he appeared in.

 On June 5, 2022, " ABEMA distributed on 7.2 New Another Window ", Tsuyoshi Kusanagi said in the program that he would not do gluttonous work again.